 Located on one of Mills' hills just off the main campus entrance, the Courtyard Townhouses include three buildings—Joan Danforth House, Vivian Stephenson House, and Clare Springs House.

 The distinctive Craftsman-style apartments in each house include a choice of four or five bedrooms and with two bathrooms, a kitchen, a living room, and an adjoining dining room.
 All bedrooms are furnished with a twin bed, desk, dresser, bookcase, and chair per student.
 As a residential option designed for students seeking a more independent living situation, housekeeping services are not provided in these apartments.

-Recently renovated Lynn Townsend White Hall offers housing to graduate students of all genders and undergraduate students.
 The interior pairs a light, open design with modern-style furnishings and a spacious recreation room.
 Situated on the north side of campus, White Hall is conveniently located close to Founders Commons dining hall and provides easy access to the heart of campus.

 With its charming Mediterranean-style red tile roof and blue trim, Ethel Moore Hall—which houses graduate students and undergraduate sophomores, juniors, and seniors—sits beautifully atop Prospect Hill.
 The flagstone entrance to Ethel Moore Hall connects to a downhill path into the center of campus.
 Ethel Moore also opens onto the Rhododendron Courtyard, accessed through the building or through a garden gate.
 The renovated Olive Courtyard is accessed through the lobby.

 From its location atop Prospect Hill, students look out onto the Rhododendron Courtyard shared with Ethel Moore.
 The beautiful high-ceilinged living room is a favorite gathering spot for Mary Morse residents.